stifskere/translatable/README.md

 ## License 📜

-This repository is dual licensed, TLDR.
-If your repository is open source, the library is free of use, otherwise contact [licensing@flaky.es](mailto:licensing@flaky.es) for a custom license for your use case.

-For more information read the [license](./LICENSE) file.
+This repository is dual licensed, you can use [Apache-2](./LICENSE-APACHE) or [MIT](./LICENSE-MIT) at your option.
+Both licenses are provided at the project root.